 Communication disturbances attributable to potential differences in CAN units have often been underestimated.
 They usually go unnoticed.
 Such errors can nonetheless be detected, measured, and rectified.

 Serial bus systems are a decisive factor for determining performance capabilities of complex manufacturing systems in many industries.
 The whole electronic communication is realized within complex systems, meaning that the highest demands must be placed on the reliable functioning of serial bus systems.
 Measuring devices for bus analysis – both at the time of installation and for permanent status monitoring and early error detection – are in the meantime indispensable.
-On the other hand, such devices have to date remained oblivious of disturbances in data communication.
+On the other hand, such devices have to date remained oblivious to disturbances in data communication.
 These disturbances result from inadequate potential equalizations.

 Until a few years ago, it was assumed that such problems were caused by system-internal reasons.
 Today, however, we know that external influences such as electromagnetic interference or inadequate potential equalization are increasingly the culprits where communication is disturbed.
 Outdated or inappropriate framework conditions (e.g. grounding and potential equalization) also open the door wider to previously ignored sources of disturbance.
 High-frequency currents, for example, often use the shielding of a data line as their return path, even when a potential equalization conductor is provided precisely for this purpose.
-That results in correspondingly error-prone communication, or even loss of the whole system functionality.
+That results in correspondingly error-prone communication or even loss of the whole system functionality.
 Gemac has applied this knowledge in its developments : the latest CANtouch diagnosis device now also detects such error sources – in addition to the established measurements of physical bus characteristics.

-CAN uses a differential signal to compensate the influences of external interferences.
-In other words, the useful data signal is transmitted on two lines, which are inverted to each other (CAN_H and CAN_L).
+CAN uses a differential signal to compensate for the influences of external interferences.
+In other words, the data signal is transmitted in two lines, which are inverted to each other (CAN_H and CAN_L).
 The difference between these two lines generates the signal received by each CAN transceiver.
 Disturbances on the bus can prevent correct detection of the bit stream.
 Gemac’s diagnosis systems permit evaluation of the differential signal in the form of a general quality value, of the disturbance-free voltage range, and of the edge steepness.
-CANtouch provides absolute measurement of the individual signals CAN_H and CAN_L against a reference potential.
+CANtouch provides an absolute measurement of the individual signals CAN_H and CAN_L against a reference potential.
 This lets it detect an error source which is frequently encountered in system installations : the so-called “common-mode voltage”.
 In a differentially operating transfer system, such as CAN, the term “common-mode voltage” is used for the voltage of both signals relative to a common reference potential.
 This is normally CAN_GND, which in each device is connected to CAN_V-.
 On a CAN network, both signal lines (CAN_H and CAN_L) should display a common-mode voltage of 2,5 V in the recessive state.
 For a number of reasons, the common-mode voltage of the devices may manifest an offset.
 CANtouch is able to determine this voltage offset directly.
 It could also be detected indirectly via measurement of the shield voltage.
 In practice, two forms of wiring can lead to potential differences between devices.
 In the first variant, all bus nodes receive their power supply via the CAN cable ; in the second, each device possesses its own power supply.

-Let us first consider the case where all connected devices are supplied via the fourwire CAN cable (Figure 1).
+Let us first consider the case where all connected devices are supplied via the four-wire CAN cable (Figure 1).

-Two of the four wires in the cable are used for the CAN communication, and the remaining two for the supply voltage.
+Two of the four wires in the cable are used for the CAN communication and the remaining two for the supply voltage.
 When the wiring is installed, the shield initially has no low-resistance connection to a particular potential, as the connection to V- in each device is usually realized by way of a parallel resistor (1MOhm) and capacitor (10nF).
 For a low-resistance connection, the shield should be connected with V- and the protective ground at the central voltage supply.
 This has the following effect : Due to the line resistance, the current load of the individual CAN devices results in a voltage drop (Delta-U) on the supply lines.

 This raises the voltage level of CAN_V- at each CAN device and leads to a negative voltage offset of the shield voltage measured against CAN_V-.
 This “normal” shield voltage should lie in the range from approximately 0 V to -4 V. CANtouch reports greater shield voltages or a shield which is not connected to CAN_V- as errors.
 The voltage drop in the cable will at the same time result in different GND potentials for the CAN transceivers.
 This is manifested as a shift in the levels of the signal voltages, which each CAN transceiver “sees” for itself.
 The CAN system only permits shifts within the range of -2 V to +7 V. The CAN transceivers expect the signal voltages to lie within this range.
 Even though newer circuits tolerate a wider range of -7 V to +12 V, exceeding the expected range may lead to communication errors and, in an extreme case, eventually also to the destruction of the transceiver (Figure 2).